Logo

 Jerry West himself won his second NBA Executive of the Year Award in the same year.

-At age 69, Jerry West retired as a Grizzlies general manager in 2007 and turned over managing duties to Chris Wallace.
+In 2007, Jerry West retired as a Grizzlies general manager and turned over managing duties to Chris Wallace.

 On May 19,2011, Jerry West joined the Golden State Warriors as an executive board member, reporting directly to new owners Joe Lacob and Peter Guber.